 The governing body, and any separate committee responsible for finance, must ensure rigour and scrutiny in budget management.
-They must approve a balanced budget, and any significant changes to it, for the financial year to 31 August, which can draw on unspent funds brought forward from previous years.
-They must minute its approval.
+They must approve and minute their approval of a balanced budget, and any significant changes to it, for the financial year to 31 August, which can draw on unspent funds brought forward from previous years.